Kentik - Network Observability

 • Planning and optimization: Network maps serve as a valuable tool for planning changes or expansions, evaluating the impact of potential modifications, and optimizing the network’s design for better performance and efficiency.

-• Communication, collaboration, and documentation: Such views facilitate communication and collaboration among team members, and serve as a form of documentation, providing a reference point for future troubleshooting, planning, and network management tasks.
+• Communication, collaboration, and documentation: Such views facilitate communication and cooperation among team members and serve as a form of documentation, providing a reference point for future troubleshooting, planning, and network management tasks.

-Below is an example (using the Kentik Network Observability Cloud) topology of a network in AWS.
+Below is an example (using the Kentik Network Observability Cloud) of the topology of a network in AWS.

 Network Topology Map